 Many students and parents already have personal Apple IDs before they join the iPads for Learning scheme, especially if they already own an iPad or iPhone, this does not have to be set up for school.

-From 2017, we started to provide each student with a unique Apple ID called a Managed Apple ID.
+We provide each student with a unique Apple ID called a Managed Apple ID.

 Managed Apple IDs are used for specific purposes such as taking backups of student iPads - they cannot be used to download apps from the App Store, instead we have created our own Blenheim App Portal for students to download apps that have been authorised by the Blenheim.